-6.9 Controlling Course Load
+6.10 Controlling Course Load

 Graduate courses and projects tend to require a substantial amount of work, so students are advised to plan carefully.
 For example, a graduate student with fewer than 24 graduate credits (a G1/G3 student) must register for at least 12 credits (SBU student) or 9 credits (SUNYK student) to maintain full-time status.
-He or she can make up the required number of credits in the semester by taking a combination of courses that may include CSE 523/524/599 (M.S.
-Project or Thesis, whichever applies), CSE 593 (Independent Study), CSE 698 (Teaching Practicum) or 1-credit CS seminars.
-A schedule that includes more than 4 regular lecture courses in one semester is not advised.
+He or she can make up the required number of credits in the semester by taking a combination of courses that may include CSE 523/524/599 (MS Project or Thesis, whichever applies), CSE 593 (Independent Study), CSE 698 (Teaching Practicum) or 1-credit CS seminars.